Peter Oppenheimer: Education

 Oppenheimer attended California Polytechnic State University where he was a member of the Alpha Gamma Rho fraternity.
 He graduated with a BA in Agricultural Business in 1985, later receiving an MBA from Santa Clara University, both with honors.

 In 2015, Oppenheimer and his wife, Mary Beth, made a $20 million cash donation to Cal Poly, the university's largest to date.

 Career

 Oppenheimer spent six years in the Information Technology Consulting Practice with Coopers and Lybrand (now PricewaterhouseCoopers) where he managed financial, systems engagements for clients in the insurance, telecommunications, transportation and banking industries.
 Oppenheimer then joined Automatic Data Processing (ADP), where he was Chief Financial Officer of the Claims Services Division.

 In 1996, Oppenheimer joined Apple as controller for the Americas.
 In 1997, he was promoted to vice president and Worldwide Sales controller and then to corporate controller.

-On March 3, 2014, Oppenheimer announced that he would be joining the Board of Directors of Goldman Sachs as an independent director.
-On March 4, 2014, he announced that he would retire from Apple at the end of September, 2014.
+On March 3, 2014, Oppenheimer was appointed an independent director of The Goldman Sachs Group, Inc., joining the firm's Audit, Risk, Compensation, and Corporate Governance/Nominating & Public Responsibilities committees.

+In March 2014, Oppenheimer retired from Apple and was replaced by Luca Maestri.

+Recognition

+Oppenheimer received the Bay Area CFO of the Year Awards' Hall of Fame - Lifetime Achievement Award in 2016.

+Personal life

+Oppenheimer is married to Mary Beth Oppenheimer.
+Their philanthropy to Cal Poly has supported new facilities and student initiatives.